Builder Integration Guide

 - Homeowner associations (optional during home creation)

-Prerequisites: API credentials with location.write and home.write scopes
+Prerequisites: API credentials with location.write, home.write, and document.write scopes

 Outcome: Complete location hierarchy with at least one home record